Engee documentation

 Dependencies

-To use this parameter, set the Charge dynamics parameter to Four time-constant dynamics
+To use this parameter, set the Charge dynamics parameters to Four time-constant dynamics or Five time-constant dynamics.

 Fifth polarisation resistance - fifth RC resistance